First-Time Homebuyers Guide: Your Path to Homeownership

 • Closing costs are a part of every real estate sale

-• There are many variables that determine the price of closing costs
+• There are many variables that determine the fees of a real estate transaction

-When you’re buying or selling a home, it’s important to understand what closing costs entail.
+When you’re buying or selling a home, it’s important to understand what goes into closing costs.
 Closing costs are expenses and fees that need to be reconciled before the sale can be finalized.
-These costs typically include appraisal fees, survey fees, title costs, credit report fees, loan origination fees, underwriting costs, recording fees, and taxes.
+They typically include appraisal fees, survey fees, title costs, credit report fees, loan origination fees, underwriting costs, recording fees, and taxes.
 However, the specific costs may vary depending on your region and the terms of your contract.
-As your real estate professionals, we can provide you with a detailed breakdown of what will be included in your closing costs based on your specific situation.
+As your real estate professionals, we can provide you with a detailed breakdown of what will be included in your costs based on your specific situation.

 How Much Are Closing Costs?